 On our farm we have a guesthouse with 6 beds (three rooms) and one with 4 beds (two rooms), the first with two toilets, and one in the other.
 We will do our best to ensure that guests do not have to share rooms if they are not in the same company.
 To spread out the housing, we plan to use extra rooms when needed and keep the number of group participants down.

 During our day tours we spend most time outside, because of that it is easier to keep distance.
-We try to keep distance during the time spent inside (dressing room, meals) as well, and avoid mixing groups.
+We try to keep distance during the time spent inside (dressing room, meals) as well, and have smaller groups.

 During our multi-day tours, we are mostly outdoors but also indoors.
-As on our day tours we try to keep distance and avoid mixing the group with other guests.
+As on our day tours we try to keep distance and have smaller groups.

 During meals we make sure it is possible to keep a distance.
 Apart from that, split bigger groups to avoid close contact.
 Both guests and guides must wash their hands and use hand sanitizer before and after meals.
 When handling food, we make sure to wash our hands (alternatively use hand sanitizer) and use plastic gloves when direct contact with the food is necessary.